Tach timer: Uses

 The tach timer is usually used to schedule engine maintenance, although it is just an approximation of "Time in service" which is used to time and schedule aircraft maintenance.
 Time in service is defined in 14 CFR 1.1 as the actual time in the air, whereas tach time measures engine revolutions, which would still count time on the ground while the engine is idling (at a lower rate).

 It can also be used as a basis for charging for aircraft rental as opposed to charging for elapsed time.
-This encourages the renter to properly warm the engine before take off and not to run the engine continuously at maximum speed.
+This encourages the renter to properly warm the engine before takeoff and not to run the engine continuously at maximum speed.